husods/NLP-studies/README.md

 - **Explainable AI:** SHAP visualizations for Logistic Regression predictions
 - **High Performance:** XLM-RoBERTa achieves 85% accuracy, 0.84 macro F1-score
 - **Dataset:** 55,000+ reviews used in the project (not included)
-- **Web Interface:** Flask app designed for real-time predictions and explanations
+- **Web Interface:** Flask app provides a user-friendly interface that allows users to input text and see **real-time predictions from all three models simultaneously**, with SHAP-based explanations for Logistic Regression

 ---